Desara mesh by Caldera Medical

 If you are new to the mesh mess, welcome!
 Mesh News Desk (MND) has been covering this issue for more than seven years now.
 The goal is to raise the profile on the horrendous complications associated with polypropylene mesh used both for hernia and pelvic organ repair.

 The medical establishment continues to reject that notion, even though there are thousand of injured consumers around the globe!
-The disconnect is astonishing, especially as we talk publicly these days about sexual assault and are in the process of outing perpetrators.

 Please do not use your real names in the Comment section since lawyers have advised most women to keep a low profile online.